Delaware Car Accident Injury Lawyers

 Traffic safety and law enforcement organizations are renewing efforts to identify and penalize aggressive drivers-those who speed, tailgate, zip from lane to lane, flash headlights in frustration, and engage in other dangerous driving practices.
 NHTSA defines aggressive driving as a progression of unlawful driving actions such as

 - speeding-exceeding the posted limit or driving too fast for conditions;

 - failing to signal intent to turn or move out of a lane of traffic;

 - failing to see that movement can be made safely; or

 - improper passing-failing to signal intent, using an emergency lane to pass, or passing on the shoulder.

-If you have been involved in a car accident in Delaware, do not hesitate to seek legal counsel from a Delaware personal injury lawyer, such as the Attorneys at Knepper & Stratton (302)658-1717 or (302)736-5500, experienced in successfully handling automobile accident cases in order to best protect your interests.
+If you have been involved in a car accident in Delaware, do not hesitate to seek legal counsel from a Delaware personal injury lawyer.
+The Attorneys at Knepper & Stratton (302)658-1717 or (302)736-5500 are experienced in successfully handling automobile accident cases in order to best protect your interests.

 If you are confronted by an aggressive driver, the National Highway Traffic Safety Administration (NHSTA) recommends that you take the following actions: